Become A Level 1 Surf Instructor In Just 12 Weeks

 Every evening (apart from Pizza night) we head up to the roof terrace of the surf camp for our dinner; a three course meal that normally kicks off with a tasty soup or salad.
 Then we tuck in to our mains followed by a simple dessert.
 Our chef Mohamed will rustle up a weekly menu mixing up traditional tajines and couscous meals with some international staples like a good old burger or bbq kebabs.

-You are allowed to drink alcohol in the camp, obviously we want you to do it in a responsible manner.
-Taghazout itself is a dry town (i.e. none of the shops or restaurants sell alcohol), but we’ll do a weekly run into Agadir to let you guys stock up on some beers and wine.
-Trust us, after a full day of surfing, that beer at sunset tastes pretty good… we wouldn’t want to deny you that!
+You are allowed to drink in the camp, obviously we want you to do it in a responsible manner.
+Taghazout itself is a dry town (i.e. none of the shops or restaurants sell alcohol), but we’ll do a weekly run into Agadir to let you guys stock up.
+Trust us, after a full day of surfing, that first drink at sunset tastes pretty good… we wouldn’t want to deny you that!

 Eat, Sleep, Surf, Repeat